laptopwiki/laptopwiki.github.io/_guides/advanced/unlock-uv.md

 {: .highlight}
-If you only see a folder named "InsydeH2OUVE_x86_WINx64_200.00.01.00" or similar, bring the contents of that folder outside into "insyde-tool" or use the cd command to change the directory to that folder.
+If you only see a folder named ``InsydeH2OUVE_x86_WINx64_200.00.01.00`` or similar, bring the contents of that folder outside into ``insyde-tool`` or use the cd command to change the directory to that folder.

 ## Editing Vars

 {: .warning}
-Warning: always dump and edit fresh vars, using vars from a previous boot session may have a different order from the current boot and may cause problems.
+Aways dump and edit fresh vars, using vars from a previous boot session may have a different order from the current boot and may cause problems.
 A bios update will lock the undervolt.
 This method might have to be redone to unlock it again.
 DO NOT USE VARS from an older bios or a previous session.

 Once you are in the correct directory, run the following command to dump vars.

 ```
 H2OUVE-W-CONSOLEx64.exe -gv vars.txt
 ```

-The command should create a file named "vars.txt" in the folder where you extracted the tool to earlier.
+The command should create a file named ``vars.txt`` in the folder where you extracted the tool to earlier.
 Open with notepad to edit.
 CTRL+F and search for ``CpuSetup``.

 Find the value as shown in the screenshot.
 Additionally take note of the value underlined in red.
 (It varies on each vars extraction)
 Change the value from ``01`` to ``00``.

 ![image](https://user-images.githubusercontent.com/100846697/163895608-b18af097-0dde-4e5a-8375-8e80a0e44467.png)

 {: .tip}
 For 10th Gen - Row containing 000000D0.
 Column 6 when counting from the right.
 For 11th Gen - Row containing 000000D0.
 Last Column.

-After changing the bit value that's highlighted in the picture, save the file as vars-m.txt in the same directory.
+After changing the bit value that's highlighted in the picture, save the file as ``vars-m.txt`` in the same directory.

 ## Flashing Vars
 Go back to the same command prompt and run this last command

 ```
 H2OUVE-W-CONSOLEx64.exe -sv vars-m.txt
 ```